• Skip to primary navigation

 I remember on one doctor's visit for a migraine attack, the doctor told my mom and me that I could take a ridiculous amount of Advil a day.
 Even as a kid, I knew that sounded like a horrible way to treat them.
 And over the years, I've tried to find natural ways to relieve them.

 Thankfully, I outgrew migraine headaches.
 But I still get severe headaches as an adult.
-I've tried tons of different headache home remedies in my life.
+I’ve tried tons of different at home remedies in my life.
 My headaches are a little bit different each time so I usually run down most of these on the list to see if one will work.

 I really try to do one of these things before turning to my prescription medications or over-the-counter medications.
 I've been able to find relief with these natural methods and wanted to share them with you in case you often deal with headache pain too.

-6 Natural Headache Home Remedies
+7 Natural Headache Home Remedies

 Figuring out what types of chronic headaches you get and what will treat them is really difficult.
 From cluster headaches to tension headaches, the pain and headache treatment at home might be different for each type.